alexne92/bot_for_instagram/README.md

 - like photos
 - comment posts

-All these operations are based on the hashtags that the user is interested into.
+All these operations are based on the hashtags that the user has interested into.

 ## Table of Contents: